mcharafeddinedev/GameDev-Portfolio/Docs/QuantumTether/README.md

 - **Modular architecture** for maintainable code
 - **Documentation** and tutorial systems

-The codebase works as both a game and a reference for future projects, showing good game development practices.
+This codebase works as both a game and a reference for my future projects, showing good organization and development practices.